aragon/hack/docs/apm.md

 It is important to point out that aragonPM acts as the reference to what the last version of a repo is but **all upgrades are opt-in** and users of the repo, such as Aragon organizations, need to decide to upgrade or keep using an old version through their own governance mechanisms.
 Automatically upgrading all users of a repo is extremely dangerous regardless of the upgrade governance mechanism.
 That's why all upgrades are opt-in and must be started by the user.
 Someone could, however, build an auto-update contract that users could allow to automatically update their dependencies.

-## Interacting with aragonPM: apm.js and Aragon CLI
+## Interacting with aragonPM: apm.js and aragonCLI

 In order to interact with aragonPM registries, we have built [apm.js](https://github.com/aragon/apm.js) as a standalone JS library to inspect aragonPM repos, get their different versions, and fetch the referenced content.
 The library also allows interaction with aragonPM contracts for creating new repos or versions.

-The [Aragon CLI](/docs/cli-usage.html) also uses apm.js to provide a great developer experience for creating and publishing new versions of Aragon apps as aragonPM repos.
+The [aragonCLI](/docs/cli-usage.html) also uses apm.js to provide a great developer experience for creating and publishing new versions of Aragon apps as aragonPM repos.
 The CLI's aragonPM commands, accessible through `aragon apm`, are the easiest way to manage aragonPM repos.

 ![](/docs/assets/apm-publish.png)
 >  Using the aragonCLI to publish a version to an aragonPM repo and inspect it